 The new endpoint is useful when you have a database masking job setup on a Continuous Compliance Engine and need to use the same masking inventory in a Hyperscale job.
-You can export the masking job details from a Continuous Compliance Engine and import into the Hyperscale Compliance engine using the below steps.
+You can export the masking job details from a Continuous Compliance Engine and import in the Hyperscale Compliance engine using the below steps.

 - 1. Export the masking job from the Delphix Continuous Compliance Engine that needs to be imported on the Hyperscale Engine for the dataset preparation.
 For more information about exporting a job, refer to Export the job. - 2.
-After the job is exported, you can make a request on the Hyperscale Engine with the new /import API endpoint to upload the response blob along with mount\filesystem\id (Required) and data\info\settings (Optional) for the source and target dataset.
-This data\info\settings will be applicable on all the data\info objects in the dataset.
+After the job is exported, you can make a request on the Hyperscale Engine with the new /import API endpoint to upload the response blob along with mount_filesystem_id (Required) and data_info_settings (Optional) for source and target dataset.
+This data_info_settings will be applicable on all the data_info objects in the dataset.
 For more information, refer to the /import API page.
 The following is an example of the request blob.